 The Drug Overdose Task Force (DOTF) provides technical assistance and helps communities build coalitions to address the overdose epidemic in Westmoreland County.
-The DOTF is led by Director Tim Phillips and advised by Westmoreland County Commissioners Gina Cerilli, Ted Kopas, and Chuck Anderson.
+The DOTF is led by Director Tim Phillips and advised by Westmoreland County Commissioners Sean Kertes, Gina Cerilli and Doug Chew.

 Click here for the 2018 DOTF annual report.